The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Europe: Jill Taylor of Jet Set World Travel.

 Hotel worth the splurge

 It’s a breathtaking two-hour drive through the Dolomites—a UNESCO World Heritage Site—from Venice to Rosa Alpina, a boutique Relais & Chateaux property in the picturesque Italian village of San Cassiano.
 It’s a perfect honeymoon hideaway.
 The Deluxe Rooms are small and don’t have balconies or fireplaces, so it’s worth paying a bit more for a Junior Suite (especially in summer, when you’ll enjoy sitting outside).
 The hotel has four restaurants, one with two Michelin stars, and the kitchen will pack a gourmet picnic for your lunch on the go.
-My travelers receive free breakfast, plus room upgrades based on availability.
+Jill’s travelers receive free breakfast, plus room upgrades based on availability.

 Best bang-for-your-buck hotels